Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 It’s the first place where I really felt like I could get a real sense for the culture and everyday life in Indonesia.

-Then, you have Sumatra’s landscapes: it is home to the largest volcanic crater lake in the world, Lake Toba and multiple volcanoes, including ones that you can hike safely.
+Then, you have Sumatra’s landscapes: it is home to the largest volcanic crater lake in the world, Lake Toba, and multiple volcanoes, including ones that you can hike safely.

 Abdi Homestay in Harau Valley

-Seeing orangutans in Sumatra was one of the biggest highlights of my travel in southeast Asia.
-Nothing can compare to the way the 191-pound creatures teeter between thin vines and trees.
+Seeing orangutans in Sumatra was one of the biggest highlights of my travels in Southeast Asia.

-Even if you have already seen the orangutans in Borneo, Sumatra is still worth visiting.
 The orangutans in Sumatra are slightly lighter in colour and they typically have longer fur and narrower faces than their Malaysian relatives.

-Hostels are not really a thing in Sumatra yet, either.
-Most of the people travelling Sumatra are couples, solo travellers, and small friend groups.
-You’re likely to meet very few people on your travels, and if you do, it’ll mostly happen in the popular homestays in north Sumatra.
+Most of the people travelling to Sumatra are couples, solo travellers, and small friend groups.
+You’re likely to meet very few people on your travels, and if you do, it’ll probably happen in the popular homestays in north Sumatra.

+True, Sumatra is prone to natural disasters.
 However, as long as you’re informed about what to do during a tsunami or earthquake, I don’t think you should be put off visiting Sumatra.
-Earthquakes and tsunamis can happen in many popular destinations in southeast Asia and in the world – Thailand, too – so why should you skip this particular spot?

 Backpacking Sumatra: What are the best months to visit Sumatra?